DSStoffer/dsstoffer.github.io/Rtoot.md

 ## Getting Help
 ---

-R is not consistent with help files across different operating systems.
-The R html help system can be started by issuing the command
+R is not consistent with help files across different operating systems except for the html system that can be started by issuing the command

 ```r
 help.start()
 ```

-The help files for installed packages can also be found there.  _Notice the parentheses_ in the commands above; they are necessary to run scripts.
+The help files for installed packages can also be found there.

+&#10024;  _Notice the parentheses_ &#10024; in the commands above; they are necessary to run scripts.
 If you simply type

 ```r
 help.start
 ```
 nothing will happen and you will just see the commands that make up the script.
+Usually you include options in the parentheses, but some scripts like `help.start()` have defaults for everything, so no need to add stuff between `(` and `)`.

 To get help for a particular command, say `library`,  do this:

 ```r
 help(library)
 ?library        # same thing